 The ROI of CAD Security: Calculating the Cost of a Data Breach

-The ROI is easier to see when you calculate what a breach can actually cost.
-IBM’s Cost of a Data Breach 2024 reported the global average breach cost at $4.88 million.
-That number includes downtime, recovery, legal exposure, and lost business, but for CAD teams, the stakes are even higher: stolen IP, corrupted assemblies, halted releases, and broken trust with customers and suppliers.
+The return on investment becomes much clearer when you look at the real cost of a breach.
+According to IBM’s Cost of a Data Breach 2024 report, the global average cost of a data breach reached $4.88 million.
+That figure includes downtime, recovery, legal exposure, and lost business.
+For CAD teams, however, the damage can run even deeper.
+A breach can expose intellectual property, corrupt assemblies, delay product releases, and weaken trust with customers and suppliers.

-Now apply that logic to a CAD environment.
-What is the cost of one day without access to your vault, drawings, revisions, or release workflows?
-What is the cost of recreating lost design work?
-What is the cost if a competitor, supplier, or threat actor gets access to sensitive product data?
+Now consider what that kind of disruption would mean in a CAD environment.
+What would one day of lost access to your vault, drawings, revisions, or release workflows cost your business?
+How much time and money would it take to rebuild lost design work?
+And what would the impact be if a competitor, supplier, or threat actor gained access to sensitive product data?

 A free cybersecurity audit from Converge can help you identify hidden risks in your CAD environment before they turn into costly downtime, data loss, or IP exposure.